In this section

 Receives two mandatory arguments:

-•name is the header name as a string;
+•name is a name of the header to be changed in the form of a string;

-•value is the header value as a string.
+•value is the header value in the form of a string.

 |